geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 1. Enter SuiteQL in the editor.
 2. Use Format to normalize keyword casing and clause layout.
 3. Review hints for likely SuiteQL or Oracle SQL issues.
-4. Select `AI Chat` in the header when you need help with standard NetSuite record type IDs, SuiteQL sources, transaction type codes, or schema patterns.
+4. Select `AI Chat` in the header when you need help with reports, saved searches, standard NetSuite record type IDs, SuiteQL sources, transaction type codes, joins, table relationships, or schema patterns.
 5. Check `Run as SuiteQLPaged` for paged execution, or leave it unchecked for direct `runSuiteQL`.
 6. Set rows per page and max pages.
 7. Run SuiteQL.